jake-knerr/chess/README.md

 #### States that use pseudo-classes do not require a unique class name.

 > Why?
-An additional class does not help target the content and creates complexity.
+An additional class does not help target the content and creates complexity for no advantage.

 ```css
 /* component */